dockstore/dockstore-documentation/docs/advanced-topics/dockstore-tools-overhaul.rst

 But, we also saw this feature as an opportunity to start eliminating some of the confusion surrounding Dockstore tools.
 As a result, we decided that GitHub App tools should:

 * Be the recommended way of registering tools
-* Not support "WDL tools" (but the App does support WDL workflows!)
+* Not support "WDL tools" (but continue to support WDL workflows)
 * Have versioning based on the versioning on GitHub